What to Prune When in Your Garden for the Healthiest Plants

 A good starting point for pruning any plant is to remove dead, diseased, or damaged stems as soon as you see them.
 Dead stems attract insects and invite diseases to develop.
 Also remove crossing branches, water sprouts (vigorous upright growing shoots that form on trunks or side branches), and suckers (vigorous shoots that develop near or from below ground).

 Test Garden Tip: To keep spring bloomers flowering vigorously, remove some of the oldest shoots all the way to the ground.
 This allows younger stems to grow and bloom.

-Plants that bloom in summer, such as potentilla, butterfly bush, and crape myrtle, produce their flowers on new growth from the current season.
+Plants that bloom in summer, like potentilla, butterfly bush, and crape myrtle, produce their flowers on new growth from the current season.
 Prune them in winter while they're dormant, or in early spring just before they push out their new growth.
 You can even cut them all the way to the ground in late winter, and they'll still bloom that same summer.

 Test Garden Tip: Save time by using a pole pruner with a rotating head to remove stems all the way to the base of the plant.
 That way, you don't have to bend over for each cut, saving not only time, but also wear and tear on your back!

-Cut back shrubs grown primarily for their foliage, such as barberry and burning bush, almost anytime except in late autumn.
+Cut back shrubs grown primarily for their foliage, like barberry and burning bush, almost anytime except in late autumn.
 New growth that starts after late-season pruning won't harden off properly before winter.
 If you want to do major pruning, it's best to cut the shrub back when it is dormant in winter.

 Treat climbers and old garden roses that bloom only once per year the same as other spring-blooming shrubs: Pruning after they finish blooming.
 Repeat bloomers, including hybrid teas, floribundas, grandifloras, miniatures, and modern shrub roses are pruned mostly to shape the plant or to remove winter-damaged canes.
 If they become overgrown, cut them back in early spring.

-Test Garden Tip: Trees that produce a heavy sap flow when pruned in winter -- maples, birches, elms, and dogwoods -- are known as "bleeders."
+Test Garden Tip: Trees that produce a heavy sap flow when pruned in winter—maples, birches, elms, and dogwoods—are known as "bleeders."
 The sap flow may be unsightly, but it doesn't harm the tree.
 To avoid the bleeding, you can wait until the leaves have fully expanded in summer to prune these species.

 Apples (including crabapples), peaches, pears, plums, and cherries should be pruned in midwinter.
 Although winter pruning removes some of their flower buds, the goal in pruning fruit trees is to open up the tree to allow in more light for a better crop of fruit, rather than to get maximum bloom.
 Dormant pruning is especially important for apples, pears, and crabapples because pruning wounds during the growing season expose the trees to a bacterial disease called fireblight.